EMSwank/checks-for-understanding/module-2/backend/week_two.md

 ### Week 2 Questions

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?
+ActiveRecord is Rails' ORM.
+It abstracts away many of the database queries and allows you to call items from the db in a simple way, using objects.

 2. Assume you have the following model:

 ```ruby